cdk8s-team/cdk8s/rfc/helm-import.md

 > **Note:**
 >
-> * You would nee `Helm` to be installed on your machine for using this feature.
+> * You would need `Helm` to be installed on your machine for using this feature.
 > * We assume that you are authenticated to access the helm chart being mentioned in the url.
-> * If a helm chart contains a `values.schema.json` then the `values` properties within the construct properties for the chart would be associate with specific types.
+> * If a helm chart contains a `values.schema.json` then the `values` properties within the construct properties for the chart would have specific types.
 For instance, in the prior example `fullnameOverride` is not of `any` type and instead is of `string` type since `airflow` chart has a `values.schema.json` file in it.

 ---